neo4j/graphql/docs/rfcs/rfc-024-unwind-create.md

 }
 ```

-Currently, the previous query will yield the following Cypher:
+The query without `UNWIND` will yield the following Cypher:

 **Cypher**